ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 This allows the user to seemingly extend the module `String` with a submodule `Set`.
 Check the behaviour using `opam exec -- dune exec funkt < dune`.

-## Functors Facilitate Parametrising Modules
+## Parametrising Modules with Functors

 ### Functors From the Standard Library